otakup0pe/avakas/README.md

 ## show

 This mode will return the current version for a given project.
 The following will show the current Public API version.
+This operation supports an additional `--build` argument, which will cause it to extend the version set in source control with build-time metadata.

 ```shell
 avakas show $HOME/projects/hal9000